How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 This is the most important step for protecting your personal life from your corporate IT department.

 For events moving from your personal Google calendar to your work Outlook calendar, set the privacy to "Omit details."
 You can customize the title of these copied events to say something generic like "Busy" or "Personal."
-This guarantees that nobody at work can see what you are doing outside of the office.
+This guarantees that nobody at work can see what you're doing outside of the office.

 Step 4: Turn It On